Hillary Schieve

 Hillary Louise Schieve (born October 12, 1970) is an American businesswoman and politician from the U.S. state of Nevada.
-She has been the mayor of Reno, Nevada since 2014 and is not affiliated with a political party.
-She previously served as the 81st President of the United States Conference of Mayors and was the first independent politician to serve as its president.
+She became the mayor of Reno, Nevada in 2014 and is not affiliated with any of the political parties in the United States.
+She previously was the 81st President of the United States Conference of Mayors, the first president who was an independent politician.

 Career

 Schieve was on the Reno City Council from 2012 to 2014.
 Schieve was one of 20 candidates on the primary ballot in 2014.
 She ultimately ran for mayor in 2014 and beat her opponent, Raymond "Pez" Pezonella, a Democrat, 60.90% to 39.10% in the Washoe County election.
 She was elected to the position of City of Reno Mayor on November 4, 2014, and sworn in eight days later.
 Although the mayor's office is a non-partisan position, she received support from the Democratic Party prior to winning the mayoral election.

 On August 25, 2016, Schieve endorsed Hillary Clinton for president in 2016 in the general election after Schieve declined to endorse candidates in the primary.

 Schieve was named by Politico as one of the 11 most interesting mayors in America, citing her work to revitalize the Midtown District of Reno and continued efforts to promote affordable housing, mental health services, and the fight against homelessness.

 Schieve ran for re-election in 2022 for a third and final term due to term limits and was not affected by the court ruling regarding the elections for the city council and mayor by the Nevada Supreme Court.